Holy Cross Mountains Brigade: Other

-The agrarian People's Party, one of the main components of the Underground State, accused the NSZ and its Holy Cross Mountains Brigade of contacts with and enjoying support of the Germans.
+The agrarian People's Party (SL), one of the main components of the Underground State, accused the NSZ-ONR and its Holy Cross Mountains Brigade of contacts with and enjoying support of the Germans.
 The movement's periodicals described the extreme nationalists as "openly treasonous", and of being a "political fascist creation".
 After the end of the war, the People's Party under the leadership of Wincenty Witos decided to support Stanisław Mikołajczyk.
 However at the same time Polish communists named one of their proxy parties People's Party, and the old People's Party, now loyal to Mikołajczyk, changed its name into Polish People's Party (PSL).
 After Mikołajczyk's defeat in the rigged 1947 Polish legislative election, the remains of the Polish People's Party were merged (in 1949) into the communist-allied United People's Party (ZSL).

+Even the portion of the NSZ which merged with the Home Army cut oneself from the Holy Cross Mountains Brigade.
+In one of the NSZ's periodicals from November 1944, they stated that "the National Armed Forces have nothing to do with the so-called ′Holy Cross Mountains Brigade′ and the black legend created by the latter".
+In turn, an internal bulletin intended for local structures of the National Democratic underground, informed: "Due to a number of incidents of collaboration between the NSZ-ONR and the Germans, the headquarters of the NSZ-SN have announced a change of the name of its formation.
+The SN is to issue a proclamation in which it is to point out that the NOW and NSZ troops are far from the policies and methods of the ONR and NSZ-ONR".
+In mid-November 1944, a meeting of the military commanders of the NSZ and the former NOW (absorbed by the AK in 1942) with the leaders of the national conservative National Party (SN), which was the political background of the NSZ, took place in Grodzisk Mazowiecki.
+They decided that in the face of the entry of the Red Army into Polish lands and the Soviets installing a puppet communist regime, as well as the disintegration of the AK, a new military organization should be established.
+This is how the National Military Union (NZW) was founded.
+It was one of the largest post-war Polish anti-communist underground organizations.
+In 1947, most of the NZW units were broken up by the communist security services, a few continued their activities until the mid-1950s.